singhritesh85/DevOps-Project-2tier-App-Deployment/Project-2/README.md

 ![image](https://github.com/singhritesh85/DevOps-Project/assets/56765895/2cbcb52d-c1ee-4bf8-9b37-6e0507a03f25)
 After Closing the issue you will get the notification on group Email ID as shown below.
 ![image](https://github.com/singhritesh85/DevOps-Project/assets/56765895/360f415e-dc80-43d1-bec0-1e237e013470)
-When a critical issue arises in an organization an User should work on it as per the SLA(Service Level Agreement between the Organization and the Client).
+When a critical issue arises in an organization, User should work on it as per the SLA(Service Level Agreement) between the Organization and the Client.